 And they were all filled with the Holy Spirit and began to speak in other tongues as the Spirit gave them utterance.
 Now there were dwelling in Jerusalem Jews, devout men from every nation under heaven.
 And at this sound the multitude came together, and they were bewildered, because each one was hearing them speak in his own language.
 (Acts 2:4–6)

-3. Paul knew the value of language and how it could bring about understanding—and the lack of it, horrible heresy.
+Paul knew the value of language and how God uses it to bring about understanding—and the lack of it, horrible heresy.
 In I Corinthians 14, he uses the understanding of languages to make a point:

 So with yourselves, if with your tongue you utter speech that is not intelligible, how will anyone know what is said?
 For you will be speaking into the air.
 There are doubtless many different languages in the world, and none is without meaning, but if I do not know the meaning of the language, I will be a foreigner to the speaker and the speaker a foreigner to me.
 (1 Corinthians 14:9–11)